 - Big welcome bonuses – Most credit cards will attempt to catch your eye with an initial welcome bonus.
 Typically, you’ll need to spend a certain amount of money within a set period of time after you open the card to earn these points

-That said, before using credit cards to accumulate rewards, it’s important to make sure that you’re in a good position to do so.
+Before using credit cards to accumulate rewards, it’s important to make sure that you’re in a good position to do so.
 This hobby definitely isn’t for everyone, and you could actually get in a bit of financial trouble if you don’t carefully consider your strategy when opening a new credit card.

 Ask yourself these questions before you dive in!